prog-1/stack/README.md

 expression in RPN defined by `[]string` type.
 Each string may be an integer or an operator.
 Valid operators are +, -, *, /.

+> NOTE: Assume the input is always correct.

 ### Example 1

 ```